 Because trusts are private, the trustee, as designated by the owner of the trust, can preserve, manage and release funds, assets, and property through the trust while a person is living and when they’re gone.
 No court involvement is required, so you can bypass the arduous probate process.

 Other probate shortcuts or scaled-down versions of probate are possible with small estates and when there are fewer assets involved.
 If you’ve been left out of a will and you’re a legal heir, our attorneys can discuss the possibilities of an Affidavit of Heirship, which allows the property to be transferred without a will or court proceeding.

-If you are an executor and you need assistance with your estate duties, or you need legal support and guidance related to the probate process, contact our experienced and compassionate probate attorneys with The Hatchett Law Firm: 281-214-6541.
+If you are an executor and need assistance with your estate duties, or you need legal support and guidance related to the probate process, contact our experienced and compassionate probate attorneys with The Hatchett Law Firm, PLLC: 281-214-6541.

 Why Speak with a Letters Testamentary Lawyer?

 Are you struggling with the next steps related to your executor duties?
 Perhaps a bank has requested a Letter Testamentary to gain access to a deceased loved one’s money, or you’re about to inherit real estate, but the title company won’t hand over the title without a Letter Testamentary.